iamzhz/ababiu/doc/cfg.md

 DefineFuction -> fn Type Id ( ExprList ) Statements
 DefineVariable -> Type Id

-If -> if ( Expr ) Statements
+/* ATTENTION: if, else, while, do and for will not record to Tree */ If -> if ( Expr ) Statements
 Else -> else Statements
 While -> while ( Expr ) Statements